 Is it any wonder that the city that gave us film noir would send reporters (well, two) in search of answers when we announced our new Murder at LACMA Scavenger Hunt?

-Sleuths who join us on November 8 at the Los Angeles County Museum will be greeted with the shocking news that a Watson Adventures staffer has been found dead in the museum, with a star—drawn with his own blood—on the floor beside him.
+Sleuths who join us at the Los Angeles County Museum will be greeted with the shocking news that a Watson Adventures staffer has been found dead in the museum, with a star—drawn with his own blood—on the floor beside him.
 To find out whodunnit, participants will have to do the scavenger hunt he created for the museum, with such questions as…

 Find an image that gives new meaning to the idea of jumping out of your skin.
 Who depicted this unusual way to kill yourself?